-Professional Goals: Jamie is a second-year MCP/Coverdell Fellow and is using UC to achieve her goals of providing a complementary balance of theoretical and practical knowledge in urban planning.
-To help with this goal, Jamie has worked with Cornerstone Renter Equity, the City of Sharonville’s Community Development Department, MYCincinnati, a local foster care agency, and is involved in community arts initiatives in Cincinnati.
+Professional Goals: Jamie is a recent MCP/Coverdell Fellow and used UC to achieve her goals of providing a complementary balance of theoretical and practical knowledge in urban planning.
+To help with this goal, Jamie worked with Cornerstone Renter Equity, the City of Sharonville’s Community Development Department, MYCincinnati, a local foster care agency.
+She also is involved in community arts initiatives in Cincinnati.

 Email: Jamie Kreindler

 Clancy standing with her host parents in Albania

 Bachelor’s Degree: Geography: Urban Planning Concentration